7 surprising oral health myths busted

 Find your nearest Bupa Dental Clinic With our nationwide network of Bupa-owned dental practices, we are closer than you think.
 Find your local Bupa Dental, Clearly Dental or Independent Bupa Dental clinic today.

 1 You can receive 100% back on dental check-up and cleans (select dental items only) once every 6 months at Members First Ultimate Providers.
-Waiting periods, benefit claiming restrictions, policy and fund rules apply.
+Waiting periods, service restrictions (clinical reasonability rules), policy and fund rules apply.
 Excludes orthodontics and in-hospital treatments.
 Available on all eligible extras products which includes General Dental (excluding FLEXtras and Your Choice Extras 60 where General Dental is not included).
 If you choose or require any additional dental services, any health insurance benefits will also be subject to your yearly limits.
-Not available in all areas.

 3 Members First Ultimate Providers are not available in all areas.